What’s Going Around: Flu, RSV, COVID, stomach bug

-WellSpan Pediatric Medicine Physicians across the Midstate are seeing upper respiratory illnesses, flu, RSV and wheezing.
+(WHTM) — WellSpan Pediatric Medicine Physicians across the Midstate are seeing upper respiratory illnesses, flu, RSV, and wheezing.

 This week, pediatricians at Penn State Health Children’s Hospital are seeing an uptick in cases of the flu.
 They are continuing to see a high volume of other respiratory viruses, including RSV and COVID.
 They are also seeing common colds and stomach bugs.